Bev Yanez: Melbourne City

 On November 14, 2016, Reign FC announced that Yanez would be loaned to Australian club Melbourne City for the NWSL off-season.

 Coaching career

 Yanez served as an assistant coach for NJ/NY Gotham FC from 2021 to 2022.
 In November 2022, Racing Louisville FC named her as an assistant coach for the 2023 NWSL season.

+Yanez was appointed as Racing Louisville's head coach in November 2023.
+In the 2025 season, she guided the team to its first playoff appearance.
+Yanez was named the NWSL Coach of the Year for the 2025 season.

 Personal life

 Yanez is married to former Columbus Crew midfielder Othaniel Yáñez.
-On December 5, 2020, Yanez gave birth to their daughter.
+On December 5, 2020, Yanez gave birth to their first daughter, Noemi-Rae.
+Their second daughter, Cali June, was born on November 8, 2023.